sanskrit/raw_etexts_english/blogs/manasataramgini/2012-09-23_the-vaishvadeva-riddle-of-manu.md

 +++
-title = "The vaishvadeva riddle ofxa0manu"
+title = "The vaishvadeva riddle of manu"

 +++
 In 8th maNDala of the R^igveda there is famous vaishvadeva riddle of